 Recently published

-Terms for switches in March to inflation-linked bond SGB IL 3116
+Terms for switch in May to inflation-linked bond SGB IL 3116

-The Swedish National Debt Office offers switch auctions in the 3116 inflation-linked bond maturing on 1 June 2036, aiming to build up volume in the new bond.
-The switch auctions will be held on March...
+The Swedish National Debt Office offers a switch auction in the 3116 inflation-linked bond maturing on 1 June 2036, aiming to build up volume in the new bond.
+The switch auction will be held on May...

 In the report “Sweden’s Central Government Debt”, the Debt Office describes the composition of the central government debt at the end of each month.
 The Debt Office also gives a monthly report on the...